app-sre/deployment-validation-operator/README.md

 ```
 make e2e-test
 ```

-We use [openshift boilerplate](https://github.com/openshift/boilerplate) to manage our make targets.
-See this [doc](https://github.com/openshift/boilerplate/blob/master/boilerplate/openshift/golang-osd-operator/README.md) for further information.

 The OCP e2e PR checks exist in the [deployment-validation-operator-tests](https://gitlab.cee.redhat.com/ccx/deployment-validation-operator-tests) repository.
 Tests are developed there and once a new build is done, the image is pushed onto [quay.io](https://quay.io/repository/redhatqe/deployment-validation-operator-tests).